 Keywords work in both traditional as well as local SEO.
 Include the relevant keywords in your GMB profile extensively for Google bots to recommend your business for the specific keywords.

-3. Create location-focussed content
+3. Create location-focused content

 You are good at something and by creating content around your expertise, you build authority over it.
 Moreover, content marketing is a great inbound marketing tactic that is supported by most search engine platforms.
 Just like writing on a general topic can grab you, visitors, worldwide, writing on location-focussed content can help you grab visitors that are looking for similar content.
 Share information about local updates, news, event announcements in Google posts.